arx/ArxLibertatis/README.md

 ## Build documentation

-Run this form the root directory:
+Run this from the root directory:

 `$ make doc`